tiaanduplessis/better-developer/README.md

 1. Fork it and create your feature branch: git checkout -b my-new-feature
-2. Commit your changes: git commit -am 'Add some feature' 3.Push to the branch: git push origin my-new-feature
+2. Commit your changes: git commit -am 'Add some feature'
+3. Push to the branch: git push origin my-new-feature
-3. Submit a pull request
+4. Submit a pull request

 ## License